THANK YOU FOR SUBSCRIBING

-By Seb Hills, Vice President, BT Advise, Asia, Middle East and Africa
+Seb Hills, Head of Strategy, BT Advise, Asia Pacific, Middle East And Africa

 In the future, no business will be successful unless it makes the most of the cloud.
 With a myriad of benefits including cost savings, flexibility and accessibility, clouds form the foundation of any company’s digital transformation journey.
 It therefore makes logical sense that companies must first master clouds to achieve success in their digital transformation by adopting a strategy that takes advantage of the agility, reduced costs and innovation that the cloud can bring.
 However, managing today’s cloud infrastructure can often be as challenging as managing your digital transformation teams.
 In both cases, you have to deal with a group of disparate personalities/technologies, which possess different skills sets/functionality, and are able to collaborate/integrate to varying degrees.
 Just as team members are selected and matched to fill skills gaps, companies will also continue to mix-and-match cloud services and spend on IT in a hybrid way; leveraging both private and public cloud.
 Like the internet, the cloud isn’t owned or managed by any one organisation.
 Instead, we operate in a world of clouds, one that continues to expand as more and more applications, functions and services migrate to the cloud.